OSUGliders/.github/profile/README.md

 # Glider Research Group - Oregon State University

 The [Glider Research Group](http://gliderfs.coas.oregonstate.edu/gliderweb/) works to understand a diverse range of oceanographic processes, from hypoxia on the US West Coast to submesoscale eddy dynamics in the Western Pacific.
 We use gliders and other oceanographic tools including moorings, profilers, drifters, and bow chains.
 We write open-source code to prepare and analyse oceanographic data, and for decision making when in the field.
-We aim to produce standardized, quality-controlled datasets that are ready for scientific analysis and sharing.
+We aim to produce standardized, quality-controlled datasets ready for scientific analysis and sharing.

 ## Slocum glider processing